Culture Tour in Villa de Leyva

-Use this page as a starting point for a Villa de Leyva walking tour, a free self-guided route, or the Roamee app for Villa de Leyva.
+Use this page as a starting point for a Villa de Leyva walking tour, a free route, or the Roamee app for Villa de Leyva.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 The town is small and entirely walkable.
 The surrounding countryside requires transport but is worth exploring by bicycle or hired car.